SAP/code-pal-for-abap/docs/checks/interface-in-class.md

 ### What is the Intent of the Check?

-The "Is Interface in Class" check searches for public methods without an interface.
+The "Interface Missing" (is interface in class?) check searches for public methods without an interface.

 ### How does the check work?